lmirel/ps3_kara/README.md

 USE AT YOUR OWN RISK! and Enjoy!

-"Icon made by Freepic from www.flaticon.com"
+Icon made by Freepic from www.flaticon.com